dmyersturnbull/dmyersturnbull.github.io/contents/guide/macos-setup.md

 ```

 From that, you can run `brewing` to update Brew and its packages, and fix problems.

+!!! note
     Although Homebrew only recommends running `brew doctor` if there’s a problem, chances are you’ll
     eventually need to run it, so it’s not a bad idea to deal with those issues immediately rather than
     to accumulate a daunting stack of issues to fix simultaneously later.

+{!guide/_common-setup.md!}

+!!! note
+    Thank you to Cole Helsell for drafting this guide with me.